-One day Siri went to a book shop with her father and bought 3 notebooks and 2 pens.
+One day, Siri went to a book shop with her father and bought 3 notebooks and 2 pens.
 Her father paid ₹80 for them.
-Her friend Laxmi liked the notebooks and pens so she bought 4 notebooks and 3 pens of the same kind for ₹110 and again her classmates Rubina liked the pens and Joseph liked the notebooks.
-They asked Siri the cost of one pen and one notebook.
-But, Siri did not know the cost of one notebook and one pen separately.
-How can they find the costs of these items?
+Her friend Laxmi liked the notebooks and pens.
+So she too bought 4 notebooks and 3 pens of the same kind for ₹110.
+Now her classmates Rubina liked the pens whereas Joseph liked the notebooks.
+They asked Siri the cost of the pen and the notebook separately.
+But, Siri did not know the costs separately.
+How will they find the costs of these items?